YizeZhang/Net_Diff/README.md

 * 4. Source code is under the src branch.

-* 5. Update: If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*
+* 5. If you have installed Net_Diff, for the updated version, you only need to replace the updated files in *for_redistribution_files_only/*

 ***
 *If you have any questions or problems in using Net_Diff, please contact me (Email: zhyize@163.com) or leave a message on github.*